 What happens when I feel overwhelmed & stressed?

-Reviving my own business this year has been an absolute blessing and one of the most miraculous insights into new realms of my personality and capabilities.
-That’s my poetic way of saying that there are days when I literally want to rip my hair out as well as days when I am so impressed by my ability to figure things out.
-Nonetheless, it’s a constant “dance” staying positive and focused on the big picture – which has nothing to do with me and everything to do with the people I am serving.
+There are some days when I receive the most miraculous insights into new realms of my personality, capabilities and strengths.
+That’s my “poetic” way of saying that there are days when I literally want to rip my hair out and punch my fist into the wall as well as days when I am so impressed by my ability to figure things out #greatjobsouza.

-One of the things that I’ve realized about myself is that when things are mentally stressful I become a hermit and kind of seclude myself in a way.
+One of the things that I’ve realized about myself is that when things are mentally stressful I become a hermit and kind of seclude myself socially and prefer to spend more time at home or outside on long walks with nature.
 Picture me in my PJ’s in a grungy position on the couch with a permanent bitch face staring at my computer.
 Attractive and inviting, right? :p

 Call you OUT and call you IN!